• Tue. Feb 3rd, 2026

 A TESTAMENT TO THE ISLAND'S EARLY CHRISTIAN HERITAGE

-Situated within the district of Larnaca, the Church of Saints CONSTANTINE and HELENA is located in the elevated village of Tochni.
+The Church of Saints CONSTANTINE and HELENA is located in the elevated village of Tochni, which is situated within the Larnaca district.
 Dedicated to the first Christian Roman Emperor, CONSTANTINE and his mother, HELENA, this church continues to stand as a testament to the island’s early Christian heritage.
 This church not only represents a place of worship but also a significant historical landmark that reflects the evolution of Christianity in Cyprus.

 THE EDICT OF MILAN